 Perhaps because it’s a bit more playful, and because Van Damme without those sunglasses looks a little bit like a transvestite who’s lost his wig, the film doesn’t suck balls quite as much as the first one.
 It’s still an all guns blazing action no-brainer lacking eyecandy … unless you count li’l Hemsworth.

 If you saw what I called Hemsworth in the cast list, no, it’s not a spoiler.
 Not really.
 From the moment he opens his mouth, you know he’s the film’s redshirt.
 He wants this to be his final mission, because on completion, he’ll have enough money to settle down to live happily ever after with a pretty nurse he met on duty in Afghanistan.
 See that humongous target that just appeared?
 You’re gonna die, son.
 It’s only a question of how far into the movie you’re going to get, and in what way you’ll be taken out, but you are not surviving to the end, mark my words.

 You might want to call the film a wee bit predictable …

 Also, I don’t really understand why they had to kick the doors off that Smart ForTwo either.
 It’s a surprisingly roomy car, even if you’re big.
-Granted, the Squeeze and I aren’t gun-toting beefcakes, but we’re not exactly small either, and we fit into one perfectly well, thank you.
+Granted, Mr T and I aren’t gun-toting beefcakes, but we’re not exactly small either, and we fit into one perfectly well, thank you.
 It’s not a bad little car.